Database Explorer

 The Selection

-class provides methods for easily performing aggregation functions (COUNT, SUM, MIN, MAX,
+class provides methods for easily performing aggregate functions (COUNT, SUM, MIN, MAX,

 AVG, etc.).